danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 	Notice the query on the unpartitioned table does less logical reads than the same query on the partitioned table

-	You read mores pages using the partitioned table even when both queries use a Clustered Index Seek.
-The reason is that SQL Server has to check all partitions of the table and the combined size of the internal strcutures for all partitions is bigger than the internal structure for the unpartition table
+	You read more pages using the partitioned table even when both queries use a Clustered Index Seek.
+The reason is that SQL Server must check all partitions of the table and the combined size of the internal structures for all partitions is bigger than the internal structure for the unpartitioned table

 1. Add the partition column in the WHERE clause to the previous query